-In August 2018, after the Minister of Finance announced that the prepaid tax rate would be increased, Japan applied pressure to Indonesian government (including the Minister of Finance) to reconsider and to exclude intermediary goods, etc., through the Japanese Embassy in Indonesia.
+In August 2018, after the Minister of Finance of Indonesia announced that the prepaid tax rate would be increased, Japan applied pressure to Indonesian government (including the Minister of Finance) to reconsider and to exclude intermediary goods, etc., through the Japanese Embassy in Indonesia.
+In May 2019, this matter was discussed in the public/private dialogue between Japan and Indonesia.
 Currently, goods subject to this system are restricted to consumer materials, but these measures need to be monitored closely to make sure that the scope is not enlarged.